aerospike/aerospike-client-python/doc/scan.rst

         .. note::
             A :ref:`aerospike_record_tuple` is passed as the argument to the callback function.
-            If the scan is using the "partition_filter" scan policy the callback will recieve two arguments The first is a :class:`int` representing partition id, the second is the same :ref:`aerospike_record_tuple` as a normal callback.
+            If the scan is using the "partition_filter" scan policy the callback will receive two arguments The first is a :class:`int` representing partition id, the second is the same :ref:`aerospike_record_tuple` as a normal callback.